mlab817/faqs/src/bureau-of-plant-industry/what-are-the-updates-on-the-importation-of-rice.md

 ---
  title: What are the updates on the importation of rice?

-tags: ["updates","importation","rice"]

  ---

-### Bureau of Plant Industry
+## Bureau of Plant Industry

-## What are the updates on the importation of rice?
+# What are the updates on the importation of rice?

  - As of June 30, 2021: 49.92% or 1.27M mt of the total expected volume of 2.52M mt of imported rice arrived in the country.